cptspacemanspiff/CMakeTools/README.md

 ## Guide:

+In order to have a standardized build process there are three types of targets that cmaketools will make:

+1. Target level targets: These are your standard cmake targets/executables, an individual cmake target can have multiple of these, and they may or may not be exported and installed.
+2. Project level targets: These are things that are made once per project.
+Examples could be Documentation, or Packaging.
+3. Build level targets: These are things that are made once per build, and can include meta-build artifacts (combined documentation, meta-rpm), CoverageReports, Static Analysis.

+The rational is that most things are done on a target by target basis, however t

 ### Code Coverage

 To build a code coverage (and generate coverage report) use the coverage cmake build type.
 This will automatically add targets that are specified as Covered to the code coverage analysis.

+##